+Patent registration in Thailand needs proper advice.
 There are 3 types of patents in Thailand.
-These patents also differ in the amount of time which the protection is grant for.
-There is a petty patent, invention and design patents.
-Note below the years each one is afford protection for.
+These patents also differ in the amount of time for which the protection is granted.
+There are petty patents, invention, and design patents.
+Note below the years each one is afforded protection for.

 If you are considering filing a patent in Thailand then speak to a lawyer about your needs.
+Patent registration in Thailand is a slow process.
 You will need to show in your documentation that the invention is not only new but also show that your invention has an industrial application.
-With regards to petty patents you don’t need the inventive step but the design however needs to show industrial usage.
+With regards to petty patents, you don’t need the inventive step but the design however needs to show industrial usage.

 Thailand is a member of the Patent Co-operation Treaty and you will need to seek legal advice on how best to file your patent under Thailand’s PCT laws.
-Since December 2009 Thai nationals and residents as well as corporations who live in a country that is part of the WTO or Paris Convention have been able to file their patents in Thailand.
-Thai patents are covered by the The Patent Act, B.E.
+Since December 2009 Thai nationals and residents, as well as corporations who operate in a country that is part of the WTO or Paris Convention, have been able to file their patents in Thailand.
+Thai patents are covered by The Patent Act, B.E.
 2522 (1979), as amended by the Patent Act (No.2) B.E.
-2535 (1992) and the Patent Act (No. 3) B.E.
+2535 (1992), and the Patent Act (No. 3) B.E.
 2542 (1999).

-Note that you cannot file a patent which may constitute a threat to public order, morality, health, or welfare.
+Note that you cannot file a patent that may constitute a threat to public order, morality, health, or welfare.
 You cannot file a patent such as scientific and mathematical rules and theories or naturally occurring processes.
-Further note that The Patent Act does not protect a patent granted in a foreign jurisdiction unless a corresponding patent application has been properly filed and granted in Thailand.
+Further note that The Patent Act does not protect a patent granted in a foreign jurisdiction.
+This unless a corresponding patent application has been properly filed and granted in Thailand.

-Finally note that the patent will also attract filing fees.
-For an invention your patent fee must be paid within the first 60 days of your patent application after the first 5 year period.
-Again take legal advice on how this will affect your business in Thailand if you are doing it in the name of a corporate.
+Finally, note that the patent will also attract filing fees.
+For an invention, your patent fee must be paid within the first 60 days of your patent application after the first 5 year period.
+Again take legal advice on how this will affect your business in Thailand if you are doing it in the name of a corporation.